UNITED STATES

 NOTE 5.
 Derivative Financial Instruments

-The Company primarily utilizes commodity swap contracts, deferred premium put options and deferred premium collars to (i) reduce the effect of price volatility on the commodities the Company produces and sells, (ii) support the Company’s capital budgeting and expenditure plans, (iii) protect the Company’s commitments under the Term Loan Credit Agreement and Senior Credit Facility Agreement and (iv) support the payment of contractual obligations.
+The Company primarily utilizes commodity swap contracts, deferred premium put options and enhanced collars to (i) reduce the effect of price volatility on the commodities the Company produces and sells, (ii) support the Company’s capital budgeting and expenditure plans, (iii) protect the Company’s commitments under the Term Loan Credit Agreement and Senior Credit Facility Agreement and (iv) support the payment of contractual obligations.

-The following table summarizes the effect of derivative instruments on the Company’s consolidated statements of operations (in thousands):
+The following table summarizes the effect of derivative instruments on the Company’s condensed consolidated statements of operations (in thousands):

-Three Months Ended September 30, |
+Three Months Ended June 30, |

-Nine Months Ended September 30, |
+Six Months Ended June 30, |

 |||||||||||||||